135-year-old building's safety issues pit town against owner | CBC News

 Given its age, the building would likely need pricey repairs.

-Canada, generally, has a history of deferred maintenance on both publicly and privately owned buildings, said Chris Wiebe, manager of heritage policy and government relations with the National Trust of Canada, an organization that looks to help maintain heritage buildings.
+Canada generally has a history of deferred maintenance on both publicly and privately owned buildings, said Chris Wiebe, manager of heritage policy and government relations with the National Trust of Canada that looks to help maintain heritage buildings.

 That's been an ongoing problem across the country, including one of the most prominent buildings in the nation's capital.